tsgrissom/PotterPlus/README.md

 The key to understanding and configuring your installation of BetterPotter is to know the file structure.

+`/defaults/` contain Magic plugin configuration defaults as a reference point.

-`/potter/` contains the default Potter files for reference while developing the configuration.
+`/defaults/potter/` contains the default Potter files for reference while developing the configuration.

 `/messages/` contains most of the plugin messages.